olkabul/Playwright-JS-E2E-Test-Suite/README.md

 ### Notes

-* `auth.json` is automatically created after a successful UI login and is reused for future sessions to avoid repeated logins.
 * `.env` and `auth.json` are included in `.gitignore` and will not be pushed to Git.
 * The public API (restful-booker.herokuapp.com) may be unstable or slow sometimes.